SNS2026/SNS2026.github.io/docs/register.md

 - Conference Banquet

 Accompanying persons are welcome to attend the Welcome Reception and Coffee/Tea Breaks.
-To attend the conference banquet, there is an additional fee $XX per accompanying person.
+To attend the conference banquet, there is an additional fee $50 USD per accompanying person.

 ## :fontawesome-solid-arrows-to-circle: Register for SNS 2026